Content

 property is a two-dimensional array.
 It is important because the array is required to create table columns dynamically.
 A new column will be created for each item of the array.

-To refer properties inside objects or collections we just use a dot operator:
+To access properties in our structure, we’ll use a dot operator:

 , {{employees.support}}